-As anyone in New York who has been faced with a large amount of back taxes can tell you, the state takes the situation very seriously.
+As anyone in New York who has been faced with a large amount of back taxes can tell you, the state takes the situation very seriously when you have tax debt.
 It follows, then, that a tax debt amount in the hundreds of thousands of dollars would garner the intense attention of state officials.
 And when the debtor is a celebrity, then the media coverage of the situation can grow to great heights.

 This is what’s going on with Stephen Baldwin, one of the acting Baldwin brothers.
 Last year, Stephen Baldwin pleaded guilty to failing to file income tax returns for the state of New York in three different years.
 At the time of the plea, Baldwin owed $400,000 to the state to make up for the delinquency.